-In addition to supplying the console and digital rack components of the system with power, the Bulk Power Supply and Distribution Unit gathers and distributes the multiple rails (from external power units) required for any analogue I/O cards.
+In addition to supplying the console and digital rack components of the system with power, the Bulk Power Supply and Distribution Unit gathers and distributes the multiple rails (from external power units) required for any analog I/O cards.
 All the system power rails and fan speed monitoring is gathered here before being sent to the console.
 Should a fault occur, a warning light will flash on the console and a diagnostic message will appear on the front end AWACS (Automatic Warning And Correction System) screen.

-The unit also includes a front-mounted reset button for the Processing rack, and 8 double pole change-over GPIO relays.
+The unit also includes a front-mounted reset button for the Processing rack.